Home / Results

 However, no study has looked at the timeframe necessary for those conservative alternatives to be successful or the cost involved with those measures.
 Additionally, 20 to 30 percent of those patients will progress to a chronic condition for which response to conservative treatment becomes less predictable, more costly and has a higher rate of recurrence.

 In Looking at the total cost for treating heel pain/plantar fasciitis in their 2010 study.
 They found that at any given time, 5 million Americans were undergoing treatment for heel pain/plantar fasciitis.
 The 2007 national economic burden of plantar fasciitis was an estimated $284 million annually (a range of $192 million to $376 million) with 80 percent of those costs associated with medications and 14 percent to office visits (physician or physical therapist).

-This economic calculation did not incorporate lost work, lost wages, societal burden and personal psychological burden.1 In fact, no study has looked at those indirect effects of plantar fasciitis as they pertain to patient outcomes and economics.
-It stands to reason that any therapy that returns patients back to a normal daily lifestyle quickly and in a cost-effective manner should be attractive.
+This economic calculation did not incorporate lost work, lost wages, societal burden and personal psychological burden.
+In fact, no study has looked at those indirect effects of plantar fasciitis as they pertain to patient outcomes and economics.
+It stands to reason that any therapy that returns patients back to a normal daily lifestyle quickly and in a cost-effective manner is attractive.